Interpol Red Notice Removal Lawyers | Extradition Defence

 NOTE: The majority of Interpol Red Notices are not on the public database.
 Therefore, you should be careful, because the notices are circulated among 195 countries worldwide.
 Contact our lawyer Dmytro Konovalenko for a free consultation by sending an email to [email protected] and check how you can seek removal of the notice.

-What Does Interpol Do?
+What Does our lawyers Do?

 Coordinating global investigations